vmware-archive/gcp-env-bootstrap/README.md

 The primary script to use is `init.sh`.

+Be aware, attempts to create environments for student emails which _do not_ represent genuine GCP acccounts will __fail__.

 ## The `init.sh` script

 The `init.sh` is used to generate directories that contain templates and